Powders & Liquids

 For analysis, a few particles of powder or a simple drop of liquid is enough to give a very intense signal and to allow for a complete search against the extensive libraries of the ThreatID.

-The sensor is ideal for the analysis of drugs and cutting agents, TICS/TIMS, acids/bases, CWAs, common white powders, explosives and many other chemicals.
-This analysis is supported with more than 23,000 spectra in the reference libraries.
+The sensor is ideal for the analysis of drugs and cutting agents, TICS/TIMS, acids/bases, CWAs, common white powders, explosives, and many other chemicals.
+This analysis is supported by more than 22,000 chemicals within our FTIR spectral database.

 Primary Search: Provides the closest match to the entire sample.
-This works best with pure materials, consumer products, and mixtures as mixture.
+This works best with pure materials, consumer products, and mixtures.

 Automated Mixture Search: The list of materials that most closely match the sample when added together.
-Each material is featured with a sum of components shown with relative contribution to the overall mixture.
-If you have a gas phase mixture or a mixed solid, this is a way to pull apart the individual so you can see the hazards of the individual components.
+Each material is featured with a sum of components shown with a relative contribution to the overall mixture.
+If you have a mixture, this is a way to pull apart the individual so you can see the hazards of the individual components.

 Functional Group Analysis: Confirm a library hit to gain confidence and back up the results that your search has provided.
 Confirm another material is not present and seek general information about each functional group.